FigSystems/dpt/doc/spec.md

 # Package running

-When running a package, fpkg will bind mount the /fpkg directory into a temporary directory, and then symlink all of the root level directories from the package into that temporary directory.
+When running a package, fpkg will bind mount the fpkg pool and env directories into a temporary directory, and then bind mount all of the root level directories from the package into that temporary directory.

 Then fpkg chroots into that environment and runs the command matching the package name, or, if that is not a available, panics.
 There are some directories which will be bind mounted from the host filesystem instead of from a package's environment.
 The directories are